fbriol/gshhg/README.md

 shorelines = gsshg("/Users/anonymous/Downloads/gshhg-shp-2.3.7/GSHHS_shp")
 ```

-The contructor accepts the following options:
+The constructor accepts the following options:
 * `resolution`, specifies the geographic resolution to use:
   * `crude`
   * `low`
   * `intermediate` (default value)
   * `high`
   * `full`
 * `levels`, a list of integers, which can contain values from 1 to 6,
   specifying the hierarchical levels to be loaded:
   * 1: boundary between land and ocean, except Antarctica.
   * 2: boundary between lake and land.